Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 ```

 When you are asked to select the disk where to install grub, be careful not to
-select partionless disk.
+select partionless disks.
 If you created partitions in all your disks, I
 recommend you to install grub on all the disks, as you will still be able to
 boot even if you loose one disk.

 Once you are done, you can directly go to the *Finish the installation* step.
 This will reboot your system, and you can now start using it.

+## Install some programs

 ## Auto shutdown script

 I wanted to share a script I wrote to automatically shut down your server when
 it isn't used.
-You can access this script directly on my [GitHub repository][].
+You can access this script directly on my [GitHub
+repository][github].

 It can run in a crontab or as a daemon, regularly running different tests to
 check if the server is in use.
 After some amount of time without any activity,
 it will shut down the system.
 You can create a configuration files to override
 some settings.
-Among the tests, it will check for connected users and
+The tests include checking for connected users and established
-established network connections.
-I encourage you to read the code and modify
+network connections.
+I encourage you to read the code and modify the script,
-the script, and don't hesitate to send me feedbacks.
+and don't hesitate to send feedback.

 ## Final thoughts